DecisionsDev/odm-docker-kubernetes/eks/README.md

 - Load the images to your local registry.

-    a.
-Log in to Docker
-    ```bash
-    $ docker login REGISTRY_URL
-    ```
-    When prompted, enter your Docker user name and password.

-    b.
-Load the container images into your internal Docker registry.
     ```bash
     $ for name in images/*.tar.gz; do echo $name && docker image load --input $name; done
     ```